Smoothing Slot Attention Iterations and Recurrences: Proposed Method

 \subsection{Preheating Cold-start Queries}

-To overcome the query cold-start issue and smooth SA iterations on the image or video's first frame, we preheat the cold-start queries with rich information from input features.
-A tiny module is trained via self-distillation inside the OCL model to predict vectors that approximate the aggregated slots as the preheated queries from the cold-start queries conditioned on input features.
+To address the query cold-start issue and smooth SA iterations on image or video's first frame, we preheat queries with rich information from input features.
+A tiny module is trained via self-distillation inside the OCL model, to predict vectors approximating the aggregated slots as the preheated queries, from queries and conditioned on input features.

-Our chain-of-thought is as follows: (\textit{i}) Informative slots can be aggregated by iteratively refining uninformative queries; (\textit{ii}) More informative queries contribute to better slots aggregation; (\textit{iii}) How to preheat the queries to be more informative? (\textit{iv}) Aligning the preheated queries with the aggregated slots, which are quite informative.

 Firstly, we insert this between \Cref{eq:q1,eq:aggregat1all}: